-If you’re buying online, use James Allen’s highly recommended cutting edge diamond viewing tool and stick with the GIA certification—the most consistent lab available.
+If you’re buying online, use James Allen’s highly recommended cutting edge diamond viewing tool or Blue Nile’s 360° Videos and stick with the GIA certification—the most consistent lab available.
 We have witnessed numerous gross mistakes by each major gemological lab, and want to ensure you make a safe and smart purchase.

 Keep in mind that you are buying a diamond, not a piece of paper.
 If you feel at all hesitant about the paperwork—or anything else for that matter—don’t hesitate to contact our experts and run it by us.

 Along with each diamond you’re considering, you should receive and review its lab certification.
 This lab report or certificate will be issued by a grading entity and describes various elements of the diamond, such as Color, Clarity, length and width.
 Trained professionals evaluate, scrutinize and measure the diamonds using professional tools, such as a loupe or microscope.